al-caveman/cavemancms/content_raw/dukkha/article.md

 * 1 dumbbell.
 * Something horizontal to hang on to do pull-ups.
-* 2 circular ropes to hang on the pull-up to do the suspension dips.
+* 2 circular ropes to hang on the horizontal thing to do the suspension dips.

 ## time needed